-Unless you’re carrying-on at all times, TSA agents will most likely be throwing around your bag as if it’s a prop at their latest and greatest Crossfit class.
-Because I typically take longer trips when I travel, and I can’t believe we’ll soon be traveling as a family of three!
-For those reasons and more, I need a big suitcase that can carry various items for weeks at a time, I need pieces of luggage that are:
+Unless you’re carrying on at all times, TSA agents may or may not be throwing around your bag as if it’s a prop at their latest and greatest Crossfit class.
+I typically take longer trips when I travel, and I can’t believe we’ll soon be traveling as a family of three!
+For those reasons and more, I need a big suitcase that can carry allll the things for weeks at a time.
+My luggage demands are as follows:

-Without further ado, here are my top picks for best travel luggage in their various categories.
+Without further ado, here are my top picks for the best travel luggage in their various categories!

-Award for No Frills Hard Case Luggage: Victorinox – They say you never forget your first, and Victorinox was my first hard case luggage to travel with.
-Ole blue and I went through a lot together as you can see from its many scratches.
-I’ll also throw out that Victorinox does garment bags well.
+They say you never forget your first, and Victorinox was my first hard case luggage to travel with.
+Ole blue (pictured) and I went through a lot together from break-ups abroad to make-ups Stateside 🙂

-Award for No Frills Soft Case Luggage: Samsonite – This bag may look a bit aged compared to its futuristic competition, but don’t let the classic look fool you.
+This bag may look a bit aged compared to its futuristic competition, but don’t let the classic look fool you.
 I’ve never once had a Samsonite bag fail me, and I’ve gone through plenty.
-This bag also might win for most durable as all of my hard shells have cracked at some point along the journey.
+This bag also might win for most durable since a few of my hard shells have cracked at some point along the journey.
 Samsonite has really stepped up the hard-shell luggage game, too.

 What to Look For